tecton-ai/demo-test/demo-test/consume_feature_data.md

    )
   </pre>

-3. Apply your changes to the Tecton cluser:
+3. Apply your changes to the Tecton cluster:

     `tecton apply`{{execute}}

+    Press `y`{{execute}} to confirm.

-# Fetch real-time feature values at low latency
+# Fetch feature values at low latency

+We can now fetch our feature at low latency for prediction:

 1. Get a Tecton API token:

     `tecton create-api-key --is-admin --description "Tutorial"`{{execute}}

 2. Set your API token:

     `export TECTON_API_KEY=<YOUR_TOKEN>`

 3. Make a real-time request: